 Other Equal Opportunity Representative or Officer Job Titles

 - Equal Opportunity Assistant

 Is There Going to be Demand for Equal Opportunity Representatives and Officers?

 In 2016, there was an estimated number of 288,300 jobs in the United States for Equal Opportunity Representative or Officer.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Equal Opportunity Representative or Officer by 2026.
 Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.

 The states with the most job growth for Equal Opportunity Representative or Officer are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Equal Opportunity Representative or Officer ranges between $38,320 and $109,650.
+The salary for Equal Opportunity Representatives and Officers ranges between about $38,320 and $109,650 a year.

 Equal Opportunity Representatives and Officers who work in District of Columbia, Alaska, or California, make the highest salaries.

 How much do Equal Opportunity Representatives and Officers make in each U.S. state?